AlexOlival/voicemod-challenge/README.md

 `./vendor/bin/sail test`

+## Shutting down

+Simply use the Docker CLI or the UI as normal; or you can use Sail's command to gracefully shutdown:
+`./vendor/bin/sail down`

 ## Potential issues
 Port collisions; ensure that no services are running and being exposed on port 3306 or 8080.